velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 "...okay," I murmur, looking down and squeezing my wrist.
 "I'll come with you, Taya."

 Taya tousles my hair.
-"Good girl," she says, beaming at me and taking my hand.
-"My place is right this way."
+"There's a good girl," she says, beaming at me and taking my hand.
+"Come.
+My place is right this way."

 She leads me down a tangle of avenues and alleyways, past shouting vendors, beggars, and whorehouses.
 A dilapidated streetcar, pulled by a team of tame *barikhar,* trundles past as we turn a corner.
 Broad rays of light in every color shine down from the storefronts' blazing neon signs, glowing in the deepening mist rising off the sea.
 Nobody accosts us, but Taya seems to navigate without regard for her own safety.
 Though after what she did in the tavern... maybe she has good reason.